Jackie Martin (photojournalist): Photographic technique

 In 1925, when first learning her craft at the Underwood photo service, she used a 5x7 Graflex camera using glass plates rather than roll film as recording media.
 During much of her career as a photojournalist she used a variety of cameras including the Graflex 4x5 press camera with sheet film holders, a reflex camera with 120 roll film (probably Rolleiflex), and two 35mm compact cameras, Contax and Leica.
 The early 5x7 Graflex used flash powder for artificial lighting.
 The press Graflex and Rolleiflex used flash bulbs in detachable hand-grip units.
 The 35mm cameras could be used with flash units but were mainly used with available light.
 Martin was an early adopter of compact camera photography and, when it became available in the late 1940s, of high speed electronic flash lighting.

 The vast majority of Martin's photographs show people, not places or things.
 Like many other press photographers, she gave priority to realistic portrayal over aesthetic values in her work and her style was said to be unremarkable.
 She said her primary aim was to respect her subjects and accord them the best possible image.
 Shown at right is a typical photo from a magazine feature.
-She took it with a 35mm camera using available light for an article on Donald Nelson, head of the recently-established War Production Board.
+She took it with a 35mm camera using available light for an article on Donald Nelson, head of the recently established War Production Board.
 It appeared in the issue of Life for July 6, 1942, with the caption: "In Glencoe darkroom, Nelson displays a portrait of a friend developed himself.
 A mediocre photographer, he enjoys dabbling with chemicals more than taking pictures."

 Shown at left is a 1946 photo that is more inventive and playful than her usual workmanlike news photos.
 She took it while working for the International News Photos service during preparation of a news feature on the archives.
 It shows a staff member wrapped in the transparent acetate foil that conservators used to laminate sheets of paper.
 Despite the gimmickry the photo shows techniques that Martin commonly employed.
 She shot the subject head-on, lit by flash held high on the left.
 She staged the scene to eliminate distracting details.
 The female subject was shown sympathetically, her pose and facial expression displaying cheerfulness and determination to be a good sport.
-The format was 5 x 7 and the camera probably a Press Graflex.
+The format was 3 x 4 and the camera probably a Speed Graphic.